 Commerzbank is a European credit institution headquartered in Frankfurt am Main.
 The Commerzbank Group also includes the German Comdirect and the Polish mBank.
 It offers 3 customisable business bank accounts.

-Plan | Key features | Price / month |
+| Plan | Key features | Price / month |

-Classic Business Account | - Digital banking via web, app and phone
+| Classic Business Account | - Online banking with HBCI

 - 1 Commerzbank Girocard (debit card)

-- 10 paperless payments per month
+- 10 free paperless payments per month

 - Account statements at the self-service terminal | 6 months without a basic price, after that €15.90/Month |